williamdemeo/Math700Homework/README.md

 	As soon as you push your changes to GitHub, they will be viewable by everyone.
-In order to give other students a chance to solve the problems on their own, please wait until the due date to push your solutions.
+In order to give other students a chance to solve the problems on their own, please wait until the due date of the assignment to push your solutions.

 ## Tips